stabexrw/certificate-management/README.md

 # Certificate Management System

-A full-stack web application for managing and generating digital certificates with a rich WYSIWYG editor, authentication, and database persistence.
+A full-stack web application for managing and generating digital certificates with a rich  editor, authentication, and database persistence.

 ## 🚀 Live Demo